schaazzz/schaazzz.github.io/_posts/2015-06-23-installing-arch-on-vbox.md

 root@archiso ~ # reboot
 </pre>

-Network Configuration
+## Network Configuration
----

-Once you restart your VM (you can now login as the new user you created above) and boot into your shiny new Arch Linux installation, you'll realize that the network doesn't work.
-Even though the network out-of-the-box in the installer, for some reason, it has to be configured from scratch now :angry:.
-I find this _feature_ <del>very strange</del> extremely annoying and I've seen this in other distros as well, even in some with fancy Live CDs.
-I wonder why the network configuration is not copied during installation or is it a step that I've missed during installation?
+After you restart your VM (you can now login as the new user you created above) and boot into your shiny new Arch Linux installation, you'll realize that the network doesn't work.
+Even though the network worked out-of-the-box in the ISO, for some reason, it has to be configured from scratch now :angry:.
+I find this _feature_ <del>very strange</del> extremely annoying.
+I've seen this in other distros as well, even in some with fancy Live CDs.
+I wonder why the network configuration is not copied during installation (did I miss something during installation?).

 - The following network configuration is based on the VM's network configuration shown above. `enp0s3` is the bridged network adapter and `ensp0s8` is the host only network.
 You need to create network files for both interfaces, e.g. `sudo nano /etc/systemd/network/enp0s3.network` and `sudo nano /etc/systemd/network/enp0s8.network`.
 The contents of these files for my installation are shown below: